asengupta/avishek.net/assets/resume/avishek-sen-gupta-resume-2024-aug.md

 **Client: Leading US Provider of Pharmacy Solutions**

-Avishek Sen Gupta has worked for the client as a Technical Lead and Architect on the Pharmacy team, as part of a broader retail platform initiative.
+Avishek Sen Gupta has worked for the client as the Technical Principal, Technical Lead and Architect on the Pharmacy team, as part of a broader retail platform initiative.
 The client owns various brands of stores and wants a web platform built that will allow for the brands to have their own flavor of a white-labelled front end.
 This platform, which resembles a CMS, will enable the sites to share common features as well as allow for customization specific to a site (w.r.t content, look and feel and such).
 The platform also integrates with legacy systems that are also used by the client's other legacy software systems.

 The technologies used are: